Algebraic integers with conjugates in a prescribed distribution: Squarefree polynomials and the geometry of numbers

 Then there is an integer polynomial $R$ of degree at most $n-1$ so that

-where $C > 0$ just depends on $\Sigma$ and $\mu$. \end{cor} \begin{proof} Take $R$ to be the polynomial $Q - \sum_{i \le n}\beta_i P_i$ constructed in Theorem \ref{thm:adjust}.
-The upper bound on the norm of $Q - R$ follows from Lemma \ref{lem:Remez} and the bounds on the $\beta_i$. \end{proof}
+where $C > 0$ just depends on $\Sigma$ and $\mu$. \end{cor} \begin{proof} Take $R$ to be the polynomial $P - \sum_{i \le n}\beta_i Q_i$ constructed in Theorem \ref{thm:adjust}.
+The upper bound on the norm of $P - R$ follows from Lemma \ref{lem:Remez} and the bounds on the $\beta_i$. \end{proof}

 Our second use of the geometry of numbers is an application of Minkowski's results on successive minima to integer polynomials.
-The precedent for this result comes from Hilbert \cite{Hilbert94}, who proved a similar result in the case where $\Sigma$ is an interval and $\mu$ is the unweighted equilibrium distribution. \begin{prop} Choose an integer $n \ge 0$, distinct real numbers $\alpha_0, \dots, \alpha_n$, and positive real numbers $w_0, \dots, w_n$.
-Define $K$ to be the set of real polynomials $P$ of degree at most $n$ that satisfy
+The precedent for this result comes from Hilbert \cite{Hilbert94}, who proved a similar result in the case where $\Sigma$ is an interval and $\mu$ is the unweighted equilibrium distribution, and from Amoroso \cite{Amor90} and Pritsker \cite[Theorem 2.1]{Prit05}, who proved weighted versions of Hilbert's result. \begin{prop} Choose an integer $m \ge 0$, distinct real numbers $\alpha_1, \dots, \alpha_{m+1}$, and positive real numbers $v_1, \dots, v_{m+1}$.
+Define $K$ to be the set of real polynomials $P$ of degree at most $m$ that satisfy

-For a nonnegative integer $i$ satisfying $i \le n$, take $\lambda_i$ to be the least real number so $\lambda_i K$ contains at least $i+1$ linearly independent integer polynomials.
+For a nonnegative integer $i$ satisfying $i \le m$, take $\lambda_i$ to be the least real number so $\lambda_i K$ contains at least $i+1$ linearly independent integer polynomials.
 Then

 where we have taken the notation